Category: Story

 Understanding the difference between these two methods helps you maintain professional standards:

-• Lossy Compression: This strips away pixel data that the human eye can’t really see.
+• Lossy Compression: This strips away pixel data that the human eye cannot really see.
 It results in much smaller files and is the standard for JPEG/JPG and next-gen formats.

 • Lossless Compression: This shrinks the file without removing any data at all.
-It’s the best choice for logos or images you plan to edit again later.
+It is the best choice for logos or images you plan to edit again later.

 • The 70-80% Rule: For most websites, setting your quality between 70% and 80% is ideal.
-If you drop below 60%, you’ll likely start seeing “artifacts”—those ugly blurs or grainy patches in the image.
+If you drop below 60%, you will likely start seeing “artifacts” — those ugly blurs or grainy patches in the image.

 A simple comparison of Lossy vs. Lossless compression